MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     ![Screenshot of the copilot-generated topic](media/copilot-studio-topic.png)

     The new topic should be triggered by phrases that ask about a contact for expenses, and respond with a message telling the user to send an email to the appropriate address.

 1. Use the **Save** button (at the top right) to save the new topic in your copilot.

-1. Return to the **Topics** page, and note that there are three custom topics with names that begin ***Lesson ...***.
-These are sample topics designed to help you learn how to create topics of your own.
-We're not going to use them in this exercise, so one-by-one, use the **More options** (**...**) menu that appears to the right of each ***Lesson ...*** topic name to **Delete** them.

 1. Open the **Test** pane, and enter the following prompt: